Marimba Ani: Yurugu

 The terms Ani uses in this framework are based on Swahili.
-Asili is a common Swahili word meaning "origin" or "essence"; utamawazo and utamaroho are neologisms created by Ani, based on the Swahili words utamaduni ("civilisation"), wazo ("thought") and roho ("spirit life").
+Asili is a Swahili word meaning "origin" or "essence"; utamawazo and utamaroho are neologisms created by Ani, based on the Swahili words utamaduni ("civilisation"), wazo ("thought") and roho ("spirit life").
 The utamawazo and utamaroho are not viewed as separate from the asili, but as its manifestations, which are "born out of the asili and, in turn, affirm it."

-Ani characterised the asili of European culture as dominated by the concepts of separation and control, with separation establishing dichotomies like "man" and "nature", "the European" and "the other", "thought" and "emotion" – separations that in effect end up negating the existence of "the other", who or which becomes subservient to the needs of (European) man.
-Control is disguised in universalism as in reality "the use of abstract 'universal' formulations in the European experience has been to control people, to impress them, and to intimidate them."
+Ani characterizes the asili of European culture as dominated by the concepts of separation and control, with separation establishing dichotomies like "man" and "nature"; "the European" and "the other"; "thought" and "emotion."
+Ani writes that "the use of abstract 'universal' formulations in the European experience has been to control people, to impress them, and to intimidate them."

-According to Ani's model, the utamawazo of European culture "is structured by ideology and bio-cultural experience", and its utamaroho or vital force is domination, reflected in all European-based structures and the imposition of Western values and civilisation on peoples around the world, destroying cultures and languages in the name of progress.
+According to Ani's model, the utamawazo of European culture "is structured by ideology and bio-cultural experience," and its utamaroho or vital force is domination, reflected in all European-based structures and the imposition of Western values and civilization on peoples around the world, destroying cultures and languages in the name of progress.

-The book also addresses the use of the term Maafa, based on a Swahili word meaning "great disaster", to describe slavery.
+The book also addresses the use of the term Maafa, based on a Swahili word meaning "great disaster," to describe slavery.
 African-centered thinkers have subsequently popularized and expanded on Ani's conceptualization.
-Citing both the centuries-long history of slavery and more recent examples like the Tuskegee study, Ani argued that Europeans and white Americans have an "enormous capacity for the perpetration of physical violence against other cultures" that had resulted in "antihuman, genocidal" treatment of blacks.
+Citing both the centuries-long history of slavery and more recent examples like the Tuskegee study, Ani argues that Europeans and white Americans have an "enormous capacity for the perpetration of physical violence against other cultures" that had resulted in "antihuman, genocidal" treatment of blacks.